Owners of incorporated companies

 Personal service corporations

-Personal service corporations are not required to register for coverage.
+Personal service corporations are not eligible to register for coverage.
 Corporations are deemed to be a personal service corporation when no worker is employed other than a shareholder and the shareholder clearly falls into the worker category.
 In this case, the shareholder becomes a worker of the service recipient and payroll would be reported and payable through the service recipient's WorkSafeBC account.

-Management company or inescapable phase of operations
+Inescapable phase of operations

 Personal financial holding companies